-If you are installing on a concrete foundation, we recommend you use galvanized steel post bases on each post secured with concrete anchors.
-For our pressure treated pine kits, we recommend you also install one Tapcon concrete screw in each post base to prevent twisting of the post while drying.
-The post bases, anchors and Tapcons are included with your kit if purchased with the option to be installed "on a concrete slab or footer" and can be purchased as accessories from us or from your local hardware store.
+If you are installing on a concrete foundation, we recommend you use galvanized or stainlesssteel post bases and tie-downs on each post secured with concrete anchors.
+We provide the post bases, but because the tie-down requirements vary depending upon local codes, you will need to supply the appropriate number of tie-downs for your kit.
+Please reference the engineered drawing available for more information about foundation requirements and post base attachment.
+For our pressure treated pine kits, we also provide one Tapcon concrete screw for each post base to prevent twisting of the post while drying.
+The Tapcons will not be necessary if you use tie-downs for your installation.

+Post bases, anchors and Tapcons are included with your kit if purchased with the option to be installed "on a concrete slab or footer" and can be purchased as accessories from us or from your local hardware store.
 There are instructions on how to install them in this document, and we have a video on the Installation Information page on our website under the Resources>Tips menu.

 If you are installing your pergola on top of new footings, allow the concrete to dry before completing the rest of the pergola installation.
-This may require that you dig the holes and pour the footings one weekend and then assemble the kit the next.
-Additional instructions are provided below.
+This could take 24 hours or more depending upon the type of concrete and your local climate conditions.

 Check out the Resources>Tips tab on our website and don't hesitate to contact us if you have questions or need some extra help.
 Call: 1-877-563-0002 Email: info@pergoladepot.com